dcassells/dcassells.github.io/contents/home.md

 Undergraduate Engineering School, University of Bristol, UK, 2014-16.

 #### Research Interests
-The intersection of network science, mathematical modeling, and media.
-I am particularly focused on investigating questions related to political polarization within social platforms, and the influence of group identity.
+The intersection of complex networks, mathematical modeling, artificial intelligence, and media.
+I am particularly focused on investigating questions relating to political polarization within social platforms, the influence of group identity, and modelling methods for large datasets.
 By leveraging interdisciplinary approaches, I develop research into the dynamics and mechanisms that contribute to the creation and fragmentation of online communities.